WillGITCode/Synth-Reactor/README.md

 ## This is my first pet project using React.

-* I will be teaching myself React and React components by making a  browser base keyboard synth.
+* I will be teaching myself React and React components by making a  browser based keyboard synth.

 ## Features